reflectoring/reflectoring.github.io/content/blog/2024/2024-06-10-unit-test-for-architecture-using-archunit.md

       uri: mongodb://localhost/archunit
 ```

+We provide the uri for our MongoDB database in the configuration above.

-Let us create a controller class and API endpoints for creating a user and another for getting the user using the email address.
+Let us create a controller class and API endpoints for creating a user and another for getting the user using the email address:

 ```java
 @RestController